NUCAR-DEV/Hetero-Mark/README.md

 * Page Rank (PR) - PageRank is an algorithm used by Google Search to rank websites in their search engine results.
-It is a link analysis algorithm and it assigns a numerical weighting to each element of a hyperlinked set of documents, such as the World Wide Web, with the purpose of "measuring" its relative importance within the set.
-So the computations are representatives of graph based applications.
+It is a link analysis algorithm , and it assigns a numerical weighting to each element of a hyperlinked set of documents, such as the World Wide Web, with the purpose of "measuring" its relative importance within the set.
+So, the computations are representatives of graph-based applications.

 ## Compiling the code